Wandalen/wTools/module/move/unilang_instruction_parser/task/plan.md

 *   Error messages must be clear, precise, and include `SourceLocation` where applicable.
 *   The code must be well-documented and adhere to the provided `codestyle.md` and `design.md` rules.
 *   Achieve 100% test pass rate for all automated tests.
+*   All doc tests must pass.
+*   All warnings must be handled.
+*   Each test file must have a Test Matrix.

 ### Project Requirements
 *   All code must strictly adhere to the `codestyle` rulebook provided by the user at the start of the task.